ZCroninDev/meditation/readme.md

 ### Minor thoughts

 It might be good to throw in simple hover animations (css) for the sunshine and rain buttons for homogenous user feedback.
+The 2, 5, and 10 minutes buttons have this, might be good to make it the same across all buttons?

 Also, maybe throw in a `cursor: pointer` on the play/pause button?